c4cs/c4cs.github.io/_commands/caen/Caen-Connect-Tutorial.md

 ---
 ---

-Caen-Connect-Tutorial
+Caen Connect Tutorial
 -------

-Caen-Connect-Tutorial walks through with you the way to sync your local project folder to your remote CAEN (Linux) machine instantly using SFTP, so you could ssh into CAEN, and do the stuff that you want CAEN to do.
+Caen Connect Tutorial walks through with you the way to sync your local project folder to your remote CAEN (Linux) machine instantly using SFTP, so you could ssh into CAEN, and do the stuff that you want CAEN to do.

 <!--more-->

-# CAEN-Connect-Tutorial

 ***NOTE: BEFORE you read the rest of the tutorial, MAKE SURE that you are a student attending the University of Michigan, Ann Arbor (preferably a College of Engineering student).
 Though this tutorial may also apply to other similar situations, it will be your responbility to learn to adapt.
 Cheers =P***